Swastik-Dubey/searchengine/README.md

 ## Credits:
-- Project developed by [Swastik-Dubey](https://github.com/Swastik-Dubey) and [Teammate's Name] during internship at Innomatics Research Labs.
+- Project developed by [Swastik-Dubey](https://github.com/Swastik-Dubey) and [Anu0907](https://github.com/Anu0907) during internship at Innomatics Research Labs.
 - Special thanks to the team at Innomatics Research Labs for their guidance and support.